-Understanding identity theft issues.
+Resolving tax-related identity theft issues.

-- Go to www.irs.gov/uac/Identity-Protection for information and videos. - If your SSN has been lost or stolen or you suspect you are a victim of tax-related identity theft, visit www.irs.gov/identitytheft to learn what steps you should take.
+- The IRS doesn't initiate contact with taxpayers by email or telephone to request personal or financial information.
+This includes any type of electronic communication, such as text messages and social media channels. - Go to IRS.gov/IDProtection for information and videos. - If your SSN has been lost or stolen or you suspect you're a victim of tax-related identity theft, visit IRS.gov/ID to learn what steps you should take.

-Checking on the status of a refund.
+Checking on the status of your refund.

-- Go to www.irs.gov/refunds. - Download the free IRS2Go app to your smart phone and use it to check your refund status. - Call the automated refund hotline at 1-800-829-1954.
+- Go to IRS.gov/Refunds. - Due to changes in the law, the IRS can't issue refunds before mid-February 2018, for returns that properly claimed the EIC or the ACTC.
+This applies to the entire refund, not just the portion associated with these credits. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 1-800-829-1954.

 Making a tax payment.
-You can make electronic payments online, by phone, or from a mobile device.
-Paying electronically is safe and secure.
-The IRS uses the latest encryption technology and does not store banking information.
-It's easy and secure and much quicker than mailing in a check or money order.
-Go to IRS.gov and click on the Payments tab or the "Pay Your Tax Bill" icon to make a payment using the following options.
+The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
+You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
+Paying electronically is quick, easy, and faster than mailing in a check or money order.
+Go to IRS.gov/Payments to make a payment using any of the following options.